 Within ASEAN, he has been instrumental in pushing for the ASEAN Community through the 2003 Bali Concord II; initiated the East Asia Summit, the 2011 Bali Concord III on ASEAN Community in the global community of nations, and the 2011 “Bali Principles” which provide for peaceful settlement of disputes and the repudiation of use of force amongst the countries of the EAS.
 He was an early advocate of an ASEAN role in the Indo-Pacific through the concept of “dynamic equilibrium”.
 Throughout, including as Foreign Minister, he actively promoted the management and resolution of potential conflicts in the region.

-During that time he served, among others, as President of the Security Council in November 2007 and Chair of the Security Council Sanctions Committees on the DRC and Rwanda, as well as the Working Group on Peacekeeping Operations.
+Within the UN, he served, among others, as President of the Security Council in November 2007 and Chair of the Security Council Sanctions Committees on the DRC and Rwanda, as well as the Working Group on Peacekeeping Operations.
 He also served as Chair of the UN Special Committee on Decolonization.
-He also led Indonesia’s delegation at various multilateral negotiations, both within the UN and beyond.
+He led Indonesia’s delegation at numerous multilateral negotiations, both within the UN and beyond.
 He was instrumental in securing Indonesia’s ratification of the Comprehensive Nuclear Test Ban Treaty (CTBT) in 2012.